Makarem12/books-library/README.md

 2. Encapsulation: The Library class encapsulates the functionality related to managing books and members.
 It provides methods (add_book, remove_book, add_member, remove_member, list_books, list_members) for interacting with its internal state (books and members), abstracting away the implementation details from the user of the class.

 3. Abstraction: The Library class abstracts the concept of a library, providing a high-level interface for interacting with its resources (books and members).
-Users of the class do not need to know the internal details of how books and members are stored or managed; they can simply use the provided methods to perform operations on them.
+Users of the class do not need to know the internal details of how books and members are stored or managed; they can simply use the provided methods to perform operations on them..